-This course examines the scope and potential of Canadian municipal policymaking.
+Building on PA9901, Advanced Local Government, this course examines the scope and potential of Canadian municipal policymaking.
 We begin by examining the structural and institutional constraints on local policymaking before moving on to matters of process: how policy problems are identified, where solutions come from, how the public is engaged, and how policies are implemented and evaluated.
 These issues will be explored through case studies.